 Your right to information before you buy

 As part of your decision to buy something, you gather information on the options and prices available.
 It is an offence for any seller to make a false or misleading claim about products.
-Sellers are not allowed to make claims that would distort your buying decisions.
+Sellers must not make claims that would distort your buying decisions.

 Traders must not make false or misleading claims about: